 *Corresponding Board of Trustees Policy & Procedure Manual Number

-The On-Campus Federal Work Study Program at South Suburban College is overseen by the Career Development & Jobs Center.
+The Federal Work-Study Program at South Suburban College is overseen by the College & Career Success Center & the Financial Aid Office.

-Please note: Not all students will be eligible for On-Campus Federal Work study Program as it is based on financial need.
+- Not all students will be eligible for Federal Work study Program as it is based on financial need.

 Employment Opportunities at South Suburban College